hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 pubDate: 2025-09-13
 draft: true
 ---
 Your Azure environment might be missing key audit events within Unified Audit Log (UAL) that are needed for forensic investigations.
 Audit events like MailItemsAccessed is a must when investigating a compromised user.
-In the event of a breach, your team needs all the insight they can get to validate any impact on business critical data.
 I'll show you a simple Purview configuration so your compliance and security teams won't waste a second scrambling for missing puzzle pieces.

 You can jump to the [Getting Started](#getting-started) section for the solution.
-Otherwise, continue on for background on UAL, audit events, retention policies, and why key information may be missing.
+Otherwise, continue on for background on the UAL, audit events, retention policies, and why key information may be missing.

 ### Unified Audit What?
 Mail Items Who?

-Unified Audit Log (UAL) is a collection of records of both user and administrative actions done across the Microsoft 365 suite.
-UAL contains audit events from the following M365 services:
+The **Unified Audit Log** is a collection of records of both user and administrative actions done across the Microsoft 365 (M365) suite.
+The collection holds audit events from the following M365 services:

 *   Exchange